Frequently Asked Questions

 Q: Are we allowed to check-in/check-out at times other than the 5pm and 12 noon established times?

 A:.
-Due to the operation logistics of the lighthouse, we strongly ask our Keepers honor the established times, however, with advanced request, we are willing to accommodate changes that work best for our guests schedules for flight times, travel delays and family emergencies.
+Due to the operation logistics of the lighthouse, we strongly ask our Keepers honor the established times, however, with advanced request, we are willing to accommodate changes due to schedules for flight times, travel delays and family emergencies.

 Q: Is the Lighthouse haunted?